1 seriously injured in Alexander City plane crash - NewsBreak

 The Prattville Police Department is investigating a felony theft of property and seeks the public’s help in identifying the suspects in two cases.
 Prattville Police Investigators released a photo of unknown subjects wanted for third-degree theft of property.
 “The offense occurred Saturday, Dec.
 10, at JCPenny at 550 Pinnacle...

-Incident reports of the Wetumpka Police Department from Dec.
-1 to Dec.
-14
+Arrest and incident reports of the Tallassee Police Department from Dec.
+8 to Dec.
+15

-• Criminal trespass was reported on Coosa River Parkway. • Theft was reported on U.S. Highway 231. • Burglary was reported on Coosa River Parkway. • Harassment was reported on Cotton Street.
-Sign up for Newsletters from The Herald.
-Dec.
-9. • Domestic violence was reported on Main Street.
-Dec....
+• Suspicious activity was reported on Third Avenue. • Assistance was given to a citizen on Barnett Boulevard. • Gunshots were reported on John Street. • A domestic incident was reported on John Street. • A domestic incident was reported on Sims Avenue. • A domestic incident was reported on...

 WSFA